Science as Art: PNNL images picked for calendar, national magazine

 "Great science art that is representative of the laboratory's discovery and innovation is created here at PNNL every day," said John LaFemina, PNNL's director of Institutional Strategy.
 "Through PNNL research, we have acquired unique photos, graphics and renderings, as well as images that were created on laboratory instrumentation.
 This is a small but outstanding selection of those images."

-To see or download the 12 winning photos, visit PNNL's Flickr site.
+To see or download the 12 winning photos, visit PNNL's Flickr page.